mediacloud/backend/doc/hosting/monitoring.markdown

 Cron Jobs
 ---------

-We have a numer of cron jobs that email us either regular reports or reports of something looks fishy.
+We have a number of cron jobs that email us either regular reports or reports of something looks fishy.
 Our production cron jobs are documented [here](cron-jobs.markdown).

 Munin